basecamp/api/sections/authentication.md

         Authorization: Bearer <tokenhere>

 6. To get info about the 37signals ID you authorized and the accounts you have access to, make an authorized request to `https://launchpad.37signals.com/authorization.json` (or `/authorization.xml`).
+(See

 Implementation notes: